 Chipmunks

-They hibernate during the winter.
-Like other hibernating animals, they don’t store fat.
-They slowly gnaw away the nuts and seeds, that they collect and store during summer.
+Chipmunks hibernate during the winter.
+Unlike many hibernating animals, they do not store fat.
+Instead, they slowly eat the nuts and seeds they collected and stored during summer.

 Squirrels